Jim Eagles explores the Rhine Valley as visitors have for centuries - by water.

 What's that huge castle?
 It's Burg Katz - cat's castle - built in 1370 by the Counts of Katzenelnbogen, blown up by Napoleon in 1806, rebuilt a century later and today a rest home for government employees.
 And the smaller castle round the next bend is Burg Maus - mouse castle - a name given to it derisively by the Katzenelnbogens which has outlasted its real title.

-Avalon Waterways is offering 8-day Romantic Rhine river cruises, visiting some of Europe's most picturesque regions, from April to October 2008.
+Cruising the Rhine: Avalon Waterways offers eight-day Romantic Rhine river cruises, visiting some of Europe's most picturesque regions.
 The cruises are available from Basel to Amsterdam or from Amsterdam to Basel, visiting the magnificent towns of Strasbourg, Heidelberg, Mainz, Coblenz and Cologne along the way.

 Built in 2006, Avalon Tapestry features a lounge and restaurant at its front, as well as an outside viewing deck enabling passengers to fully enjoy the scenery as they cruise.
 Most staterooms have floor to ceiling sliding glass doors for optimal viewing.
 All meals onboard are included, with wine complimentary with dinner.